Advertisement Feature For Easy Breakfast Waffles – VonShef

 - Once cooked flip them from the waffle maker using a plastic spatular so you don't scratch the waffle plates.

-- Load the strawberries, raspberries and blueberries onto the hot waffle and drizzle with maple syrup.
+Once cooked I like to serve these loaded up with strawberries, raspberries and blueberries and drizzle with maple syrup.